 In order to substantiate the presence of impactful passenger and their role in cancer progression, we surveyed the functional impact distribution of somatic variants in different cancer genomes.
 The functional impact distribution varies among different cancer types and different genomic elements.
 For instance, impact score distributions of non-coding variants occupying DHS region across different cancer genomes indicate three distinct peaks.
 The upper and the lower extremes of this distribution correspond to traditional definitions of high-impact putative driver variants and low impact neutral passengers, respectively.
-In contrast, the middle peak in the intermediate functional impact regime corresponds to what we term impactful passengers.
+In contrast, the middle peak in the intermediate functional impact regime corresponds to what we term impactful passengers. [[shouldn't we put figure numbers in here???]]